ehsan20e20e/CircularRR_AOPS/README.md

 For the purpose of easily reproducing the legend of Figure 6, we have stored the acquired data.
 Therefore, to test or use inverse model, you can utilize the file "CircularRR_AOPS_Figure06.py".
 The required data for running this file is stored in the file "CircularRR_AOPS_Figure06_furthest_data.csv", "CircularRR_AOPS_inverse_model.json" and "CircularRR_AOPS_inverse_model_weights.h5" which have been loaded here.

+### Supplementary Information
+#### Figure S1
+to generate Figure S1, you can utilize the file "CircularRR_AOPS_S1_Fig_S01.m".
+The required data for running this file is stored in the file "Johnsonsilver.mat", which has been loaded here.

+#### Figure S3
+Figure S3a: To plot a three-dimensional bar chart of The computational cost, you would need to vary the number of layers and the number of neurons each time and record the training time.
+For the purpose of easily reproducing the plot, we have stored the acquired data.
+Therefore, to generate Figure S3a, you can utilize the file "CircularRR_AOPS_S3_Fig_S03a.m".

+Figure S3b: To obtain Figure S3b, you can keep the number of neurons fixed at 60 and the number of layers fixed at 6 and then you would need to vary the number of epochs.
+For the purpose of easily reproducing the plot, we have stored the acquired data.
+Therefore, to generate Figure S3b, you can utilize the file "CircularRR_AOPS_S3_Fig_S03b.m".

+#### Figure S5
+To plot Figure S5, you would need to vary the number of layers and the number of neurons each time and record the loss value.
+For the purpose of easily reproducing the plot, we have stored the acquired data.
+Therefore, to generate Figure S5, you can utilize the file "CircularRR_AOPS_S4_Fig_S05.py".
+The required data for running this file is stored in the file "CircularRR_AOPS_S4_Fig_S05.csv", which has been loaded here.

+#### Figure S6
+To plot Figure S6, you would need to vary the number of layers each time and after training the network, use it to predict the transmission spectrum of a structure with specific geometric parameters that the network has not seen before.
+In this paper, for Figure S6, we considered g1=g2=g3=45nm and g4=g5=20nm, and compared the predicted spectrum with the spectrum obtained from the Finite-Difference Time-Domain (FDTD) method.

+For the purpose of easily reproducing the plot, we have stored the acquired data.
+Therefore, to generate Figure S6, you can utilize the file "CircularRR_AOPS_S2_Fig_S06.py".
+The required data for running this file is stored in the file "CircularRR_AOPS_S2_Fig_S06.csv", which has been loaded here.